Setting up network connectivity with IPsec gateways on your own using Yandex Cloud

 Required paid resources

-The infrastructure deployment cost for this solution based on IPsec gateways includes:
+The infrastructure deployment cost for this IPsec gateways-based solution includes:

-- Fee for using a static external IP address (see Yandex Virtual Private Cloud pricing).
+- Fee for a static external IP address (see Yandex Virtual Private Cloud pricing).

-To connect to a VM over SSH, you need a key pair: the public key resides on the VM, and the private one is kept by the user.
-This method is more secure than connecting with login and password.
+To connect to a VM over SSH, you need a keypair with the public key located on the VM, and the private key kept by the user.
+This method is more secure than password authentication.

 Note